Neurological Disorders and Disability Benefits

 • breathing problems.

-One way that this is determined is based on a list of conditions referred to as the "listing of impairments."
+One way that Social Security determines is by using a list of serious conditions referred to as the "listing of impairments."
 For the conditions on this list, the SSA provides specific criteria, which, if met, qualify the applicant as disabled.
-Listing number 11.00 is reserved for neurological impairments.
+Listing section 11.00 is reserved for neurological impairments.

 The following conditions are included under listing 11.00:

-However, just having a diagnosis that appears on this list doesn't mean that you automatically qualify for Social Security disability benefits.
-Each condition has its own set of criteria that must be met in order to be granted benefits under that listing.
+Just having a diagnosis that appears on this list doesn't mean that you automatically qualify for Social Security disability benefits.
+Each condition has its own set of criteria that must be met in order for you to be granted benefits under that listing.
 Although the exact standards vary depending on the nature and symptoms of the specific condition, in general, your disability must be severe enough to prevent you from performing basic work-related activities on a regular basis.

 Qualifying for Benefits Based on Reduced Capacity

-If you suffer from a neurological condition that's not included on the listing of impairments, or your condition is listed but you don't meet the criteria to qualify under the listing, you may still be able to receive disability benefits.
+If you suffer from a neurological condition that's not included on the listing of impairments, such as migraine headaches or fibromyalgia (now considered to be a neurological disorder), or your condition is listed but you don't meet the criteria to qualify under the listing, you may still be able to receive disability benefits.

 Medical Evidence Required When Proving Disability Due to a Neurological Condition

-Applying for Disability Benefits for a Neurological Condition
+How Do I Apply for Disability Benefits for a Neurological Condition?

 Do You Qualify for Disability in Your State?